-Dissemination of official statistics is an essential feature of statistics as a public good.
-Ready and equal access are principal needs for the public, including market participants.
-To support ready and equal access, the GDDS recommends:
+Dissemination of official statistics is an essential feature of statistics as a public good, and equality in access is a principal need of the public, including market participants.

 a.
-Advance dissemination of release calendars
+Advance release calendars

 b.
-Simultaneous release to all interested parties
+Simultaneous release to all parties

 a.
 Dissemination of the terms and conditions under which official statistics are produced, including those relating to the confidentiality of individually identifiable information

-This practice, which was embodied in the Fundamental Principles of Official Statistics adopted in 1994 by the United Nations Statistical Commission is indirect, but nevertheless fundamental to fostering confidence in the objectivity and professionalism of official statistics.
+This practice, which was embodied in the Fundamental Principles of Official Statistics adopted by the United Nations General Assembly in January 2014 (Resolution 68/261), is indirect, but nevertheless fundamental to fostering confidence in the objectivity and professionalism of official statistics.
 The terms and conditions under which statistical agencies operate may take various forms, including statistics laws, charters, and codes of conduct.
 Accordingly, a first step toward this objective would be to put such laws, charters, and codes in place.
 The terms and conditions incorporated in them may refer to matters such as the relationship of the statistical unit to a larger department or ministry of which it is part (if relevant), the legal authority to collect data, the requirement to publish data it has collected, the terms of reference for the chief statistician/director, and procedures and processes related to confidentiality of individual responses.
 Dissemination of this information may take a variety of forms, including annual reports of the producer of statistics, abstracts in key publications, and statements of relevant passages referring to confidentiality of survey forms.
 Statistics producers may find it convenient to use logos and other insignia to remind users of the terms under which statistics carrying the logo are produced.
 These terms and conditions should be kept up-to-date.

 b.
 Identification of internal government access to data before release